This article is for US trips. For trips originating in Canada, please click here for information from our insurance partner, Intact.

-Bodily injury and property damage to third parties: the policy provides a $1,000,000 combined single limit per occurrence for owners during the rental period, designed to be on a primary basis.
-During the “delivery period” (i.e., the period starting when the owner is actively delivering the car to the renter, and ending when the car is delivered, and excluding any period when the owner (or their designee) is on the way to retrieve or has retrieved the car from the renter), and only so long as the owner (or their designee) satisfies the eligibility requirements and is therefore an Approved Driver, this coverage applies as well.
-Renters may select between protection packages that either include this $1,000,000 combined single limit (for the "Premium Package"), or provide liability coverage that is the minimum required by the state where the car is registered (for the "Basic" and "Decline" packages).
+Bodily injury and property damage to third parties: Renters may select from protection packages that either include this $1,000,000 combined single limit (for the "Premium Package"), or provide liability coverage that is the minimum required by the state where the car is registered (for the "Basic" and "Decline" packages).
 These coverages are always secondary to any other policies the renter may already have.

-UM/UIM (“Uninsured or Underinsured Motorist"): This coverage will pay the renter or the renter’s passengers for bodily injury caused by an uninsured driver, hit and run driver, a driver whose limits of liability have been exhausted, or a driver whose insurer is insolvent.
-Once again, Turo has either waived this coverage entirely or subscribed to the lowest limit allowable by state law, and members are bound by such election and agree to be so bound, as per the Terms of Service.
+UM/UIM (“Uninsured or Underinsured Motorist"): When available, this coverage pays the renter or the renter’s passengers for bodily injury caused by an uninsured driver, hit and run driver, a driver whose limits of liability have been exhausted, or a driver whose insurer is insolvent.
+Once again, Turo has either waived this coverage entirely or subscribed to the lowest limit allowable by state law, and Turo users are bound by such election and agree to be so bound pursuant to the Terms of Service.

 * Note: In some states, certain owners’ coverages may continue to stay with the vehicle, even during the rental period, and so in those states the owner's insurance could be implicated.
 Turo, through its third party insurer, provides the statutory minimal UM/UIM coverage in all states, which may sometimes be zero.